Atia-Farha/HTML-Fetcher-Script/README.md

 If you encounter any functional issues or complaints, please let me know in the 'Issues' section.
 I will make every effort to fix it as quickly as possible.

 ## License
 This script is provided for personal, non-commercial purposes.
 Commercial use of this software is not permitted.
 When using this script, credit must be given to the original author.
+For more details, read [LICENSE file](LICENSE).

-<p align="center">© Originally created by Atia Farha | ALL RIGHTS RESERVED</p>
+<p align="center">Copyright © originally written by Atia Farha</p>